k98kurz/sqloquent/dox.md

 ### `HasOne(Relation)`

-Class for the relation where primary owns a secondary: primary.data[id_field] = secondary.data[foreign_id_field].
+Class for the relation where primary owns a secondary: primary.data[id_column] = secondary.data[foreign_id_column].
 An inverse of BelongsTo.
 An instance of this class is set on the owner model.

 #### Annotations

-- foreign_id_field: str
+- foreign_id_column: str

 #### Properties